No Result

 Apartment REITs have proved resilient to recessions thanks to the essential nature of their business.
 They also widely have high dividend yields well above the S&P 500 Index average.

-And, apartment REITs would benefit from falling interest rates, which would lower their cost of capital.
+And, with the Fed recently lowering rates, apartment REITs stand to benefit from a lower cost of capital.

 You can download our full REIT list, along with important metrics such as dividend yields and market caps, by clicking on the link below: